 Not Quite Right

 False binary: This forces a simplistic choice between two causes instead of allowing for a nuanced discussion.
-The correct answer is option B. It acknowledges a common argument but allows the interviewee to provide an informed response without leading them to a specific conclusion.

 Not Quite Right